JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Initial Ideas.md

  <p>&nbsp;&nbsp;&nbsp;&nbsp;Out of all the themes and their playful variations, as a group, we showed a particular interest in the following areas:</p>

-·    Tinder for finding housemates – matching groups to individuals
+- Tinder for finding housemates – matching groups to individuals.

-·    Finding movie to watch using virtual dartboard (movie recommender based on preferences)
+- Finding movie to watch using virtual dartboard (movie recommender based on preferences).

-·    Find someone to eat dinner with online – sort of like tinder, one meal at a time
+- Find someone to eat dinner with online – sort of like tinder, one meal at a time.

-·    Trip advisor but for care homes
+- Trip advisor but for care homes.